ikhsan/IAInfiniteGridView/README.md

 * Custom set paging enabled
 * Familiar data source method to implement
 * Using reuse queue for better performance
+* Also, delegate method to accept did select grid

 ##How To